 Modern Myths

 Mainstream evolutionary theories often suggest that the close bond between human parents and their children is a result of infants becoming increasingly brainy and dependent, driving the evolution of more caring parents and grandparents.
 But this idea is a little too good to be true.
-If parental investment naturally co-evolved with infant dependence, would we not see human-like societies among other species?
-Clearly, humans are not the only organisms that would benefit from having grandma around to help.
+If parental investment naturally co-evolved with infant dependence, would we not see human-like families among other species?
+Surely, humans are not the only organisms that would benefit from having grandma around to help.

 Glimpses into Early Human Intentionality: Wrangham’s Observation and the Makapansgat Cobble